How To Make Defective Work Equipment Accident And Injury Claims? – Accident At Work Due To Defective Equipment Guide

 • Conduct regular maintenance of all equipment.

-• Repair, replace or dispose of all dangerous equipment at work.
+• Repair, replace or dispose of all dangerous or faulty equipment at work.

 • Train all employees adequately to use equipment safely.

-• Educate employees of the risk(s) each equipment poses on their health and well-being.
+• Educate employees on the risk(s) each piece of equipment poses to their health and well-being.

 As mentioned above, employers must uphold a variety of principles to minimise the risk of accidents occurring.
 If a piece of equipment does not perform to the standard it should or it simply does not work, it may be considered defective.
-Therefore, a defective work equipment accident is an incident which could result from the negligence of an employer to repair, replace or remove such hazards.
+Therefore, a faulty equipment at work accident is an incident which could be caused by an employer not repairing, replacing or removing such hazards.

-Various statutes impose responsibilities upon employers to uphold health and safety in relation to work equipment.
-One important piece of legislation is the Employer’s Liability (Defective Equipment) Act 1969.
+Various statutes impose responsibilities upon employers to uphold health and safety concerning work equipment.
+One important piece of legislation that establishes health and safety requirements is the Employer’s Liability (Defective Equipment) Act 1969.
 This statute holds employers to strict liability for injuries that result from defective work equipment.

 The term “work equipment” can encompass a wide range of tools and machinery, such as:

-it is important for an employer to maintain all equipment to regulatory standards, even if the equipment is not at the workplace itself, such as tools for jobs at customers’ home addresses.
-If not, you could establish grounds to make defective work equipment accident claims.
+An employer needs to maintain all equipment to regulatory standards, even if the equipment is not at the workplace itself, such as tools for jobs at customers’ home addresses.
+If you have injured yourself because they have not done this, you may be able to make a faulty equipment injury claim.
+To see if you can make a compensation claim, contact us for free using the above details.

 Defective Work Equipment Electric Shock Injuries

 One of the most common causes of electrical shock injuries is faulty equipment.
-These types of accidents are not limited to the workplace, they could also occur at home.
 An electric shock can result in a serious injury, depending on the voltage of the equipment.
 In more severe cases, a faulty work equipment accident involving electricity could even result in death.

 A low-intensity shock, usually of around 50 volts, could cause a range of injuries, such as: